microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-02.md

 <img src="../images/Challenge-02/dapr-setup-assignment02.png" style="zoom: 67%;" />

 - Validate that the `VehicleRegistrationService`, `FineCollectionService` & `TrafficControlService` each run with a Dapr sidecar.
 You'll see both Dapr and application logging in the output.
 - Validate that the `FineCollectionService` uses the Dapr service invocation building block to call the `/vehicleinfo/{licensenumber}` endpoint on the `VehicleRegistrationService`.
-The HTTP call should be to the _Dapr_ port number, not the _API_ port number.
+The HTTP call should be to the _Dapr_ port number of the `FineCollectionService` local Dapr sidecar, not the _API_ port number of the `VehicleRegistrationService`.

 ### Use Dapr observability